This article talks about the Historical Background of the Constitution of India and is an important topic for the IAS

 - Indian Independence Act 1947

-These acts were in some way instrumental for the development of the Indian Constitution.
+These acts were in some way instrumental in the development of the Indian Constitution.

 History of Indian Constitution – Regulating Act 1773

-- First time the British Parliament resorted to regulating the affairs of the East India Company.
+- The first time the British Parliament resorted to regulating the affairs of the East India Company.